Semalab/developer-skills-matrix-discord-bot/README.md

 _How to run the discord bot locally._

-1. Setting up discord bot:
+1. Setting up the Discord bot:

 - Login to the Discord Developer portal and create a new Application.
 - Add a bot to the Application after selecting "Bot" from the left-side panel.